Here are some of my Frequently Asked Questions!

 Are you a vegan?

-Yes and no. As a consumer, I do not purchase animal products.
-However, if a loved one was to cook me a meal with vegetarian animal products in that they have already bought, or if I were made a cup of coffee with cows milk, I would not turn it down.
-As with any lifestyle, I believe that it is extremely important to educate yourself on your options, make decisions based upon what will harm others the least and what will work best for you.
+I stopped labeling myself as a vegan 6 month ago as I found it frustrating that every day people would try to catch me out or act in harmful ways to try and incent me!
+I consume as cruelty free as is possible.
+I believe that it is extremely important to educate yourself on your options, make decisions based upon what will harm others the least and what will work best for you.
 I support whatever choice you make, whether that is using a label to describe yourself or not!

 How do you make the time to cook?

 I prioritize it.
 I know that my diet directly influences my mental health and it is therefore a priority, even though I am hugely busy.
-I work 40 hours a week, I am in a long distance relationship, I spend hours every week on this blog and I still have time to cook for myself.
 This is because it’s a top priority – I make time for it.
 If you’re feeling a bit overwhelmed by the thought of making time for this on top of everything else on your plate, check out this article I wrote here, which has some hints, tips and tweaks for prioritising healthy eating and cooking from scratch in a busy lifestyle.

 How are you able to afford to eat this well?